Bayesian feedback in the framework of ecological sciences: Species distribution models

 \subsection{Preferential sampling}

-Together with the independent model, we will also use a dependent model, which will be characterized as a preferential sampling model.
-Here, as for the geostatistical (or independent) model, we will have a series of locations $\mathbf{s}=\{s_1,..,s_n\}$, but while the geostatistical model assumes that these are random and do not share information with the marks of the sampling points, in the case of the preferential model the locations would be generated by a non-homogeneous Poisson process with intensity $\lambda_i=\exp(\beta_0+\beta_1\cdot x_i + u_i)$; i.e. log-Gaussian Cox process (LGCP) relative to the geostatistical marking process, which is why this kind of data is also called a \textit{marked point pattern} \citep{PointPatterns_Diggle}.
+{ The second model that we will use here is a preferential model.
+Here, as for the { geostatistical model}}, we will have a series of locations $\mathbf{s}=\{s_1,..,s_n\}$, but while the { geostatistical model} assumes that these are random and do not share information with the marks of the sampling points, in the case of the preferential model the locations would be generated by a non-homogeneous Poisson process with intensity $\lambda$; i.e. log-Gaussian Cox process (LGCP) relative to the geostatistical marking process, which is why this kind of data is also called a \textit{marked point pattern} \citep{PointPatterns_Diggle}.

-The preferential sampling model can be considered as a two-stage model that share information through some common components.
-Therefore, we would have a joint model with two likelihoods, one for the geoestatistical marking process and another one for the marked point pattern \citep{Krainski2018}.
-The structure of the joint model can be expressed as follows:
+The preferential model can then be considered as a two-stage model that share information through some common components \citep{Krainski2018}. { In particular, if $Y_i$ represents the response variable of the quantity of interest (usually an abundance) and supposing it is Gamma distributed with mean $\mu_i$ and variance $\phi_i$, then the structure of the preferential model} can be expressed as follows: {